mefsantos/tsanalyse/README.md

        Cut files into blocks with 300 lines with no overlap and compress each one with the default compressor

         ./TSAnalyseFileBlocks.py unittest_dataset/ -s 300 --use-lines compress

-       Cut files into blocks with 5 min where one block starts 1 min later then the previous one did.
-Compress each one with the paq8l compressor

-        ./TSAnalyseFileBlocks.py unittest_dataset/ -s 300 -g 60 compress -c paq8l

 * Entropy

        Cut files into blocks with 5 min where one block starts 1 min later then the previous one did.
-Calculte each files entropy using the Sample entropy.
+       Calculate each files entropy using the Sample entropy.

         ./TSAnalyseFileBlocks.py unittest_dataset/ -s 300 -g 60 entropy sampen

 ## TSAnalyseMultiScale